EduardoSebastianRodriguez/Multi-Robot-Implicit-Control-Herd/README.md

-# Multi-Robot-Implicit-Control-Herd
+# Multi-Robot Implicit Control of Herds
-This repo collects all the code and implementations needed to simulate the multi-robot implicit control of herds
+This repo collects all the code and implementations needed to simulate the multi-robot implicit control of herds.